ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

  Each of our commands are `.PHONY:` targets because they don't represent files.

-## Debugging Postgres In The Terminal
+## Debugging Postgres in the Terminal

 We still haven't discussed how to interact with it Postgres.
 Eventually you're going to want to enter the running Postgres container to make queries or debug.